 How to choose the best VR headset for your experience, an insider’s look…

 Decisions, decisions.
 What shall I have for dinner?
 Which is the best virtual reality headset in the UK?
 Life’s ultimate questions.
 Although we can’t help you answer the former (but go with pizza, definitely pizza), we can help you decide which VR headset to buy.

 To shine some light on the world of VR headsets we asked Daniel Colaianni, VR expert and Co-founder of VR Bound to guide us through this labyrinth and help us all make the right choice!
 Here is what he had to say…

-Depending on what you want to use it for and your expectations for VR there isn’t one perfect headset that will suite your needs.
+Depending on what you want to use it for and your expectations for VR there isn’t one perfect headset that will suit your needs.

 Instead: We’ll need to look at it from the top-down identifying things such as:

 - What kind of experience are you after?

 - What systems do you already use?
 Android or a high-end pc?

 - Where will you be using VR?